kurtislam0325/Road-to-Flutter-Master/README.md

 ## Resources
 This space is a list of resources and articles that I find helpful in learning dart and flutter

-1. Flutter Learning Resources in China: https://github.com/crazycodeboy/awesome-flutter-cn
+1. Flutter Learning Resources in Github: https://github.com/crazycodeboy/awesome-flutter-cn
+2. Flutter Learing Resources in juejin: https://juejin.cn/post/7116692982077587492
-2. Udemy The Complete Flutter Development Bootcamp with Dart: https://www.udemy.com/course/flutter-bootcamp-with-dart/
+3. Udemy The Complete Flutter Development Bootcamp with Dart: https://www.udemy.com/course/flutter-bootcamp-with-dart/
-3. Flutter Official Learning Site: https://flutter.dev/learn
+4. Flutter Official Learning Site: https://flutter.dev/learn